-An adverse reaction that results in death, is life-threatening, requires hospitalisation or prolongation of existing inpatients' hospitalisation, results in persistent or significant disability or incapacity, or is a congenital anomaly or birth defect.
+Any untoward medical occurrence or effect that results in death, is life-threatening, requires hospitalisation or prolongation of existing inpatients' hospitalisation, results in persistent or significant disability or incapacity, or is a congenital anomaly or birth defect.

-Unexpected serious adverse reaction, SUSAR

-A serious adverse reaction that is also unexpected.
+Suspected unexpected serious adverse reaction, SUSAR A serious adverse reaction that is also unexpected.